cloudera/livy/README.rst

 Using the Programmatic API
 ==========================

-Livy provides a programmatic Java API that allows applications to run code inside Spark without having to maintain a local Spark context.
-To use the API, add the Cloudera repository to your application's POM:
+Livy provides a programmatic Java/Scala and Python API that allows applications to run code inside Spark without having to maintain a local Spark context.
+Here shows how to use the Java API.

+Add the Cloudera repository to your application's POM:

 .. code:: xml